-Thankfully, in-home care costs can be funded by the local authority, if you’re aged 65 or over and qualify by need.
+The good news is that care at home costs in Scotland can be funded by the local council, if you’re aged 65 or over and qualify by need.

-To find out whether you qualify, you should first arrange a care needs assessment through your local authority.
+To find out whether you qualify, you should first arrange a care needs assessment through your local council (you can find your local council here).
 The needs assessment will evaluate your day-to-day support requirements, and determine whether your needs can be supported within your own home, or whether a 24/7 care home environment is required.

-This bit is particularly important: Regardless of your financial status, you should always arrange a needs assessment through your council’s social work department before contracting with any in-home care service providers.
+This bit is particularly important: Regardless of your financial status, you should always arrange a care needs assessment through your council’s social work department before contracting with any care at home service providers.
 Not doing so could mean you lose out on care at home funding in Scotland.

 Everyone in Scotland over the age of 65 is entitled to free personal care if they are assessed as requiring it.
-(See note 1.)
-To determine if you qualify for local authority funding, a social worker will assess you for:
+To determine if you qualify for local council funding, a social worker will assess you for: